junxit/us-congress-bills-115/metadata.md

 - 2017-01-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H270)
 - 2017-01-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H270)
 - 2017-01-11 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2017-01-24 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2017-02-01 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2017-02-01 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2017-02-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 6.